Configuration Space BPHZ Renormalization on Analytic Spacetimes: Convergence of the -Operation

 where we used Young inequality to get \eqref{eq:MetricYoung} and set $\al=1+\e^2$ afterwards. \end{proof} This result is the analogue of the Euclidean estimates in \cite{Zimmermann:1968mu}.
 While Lemma \ref{le:MetricEstimate} is sufficient for the Fourier transform of propagators in Minkowski space, we require another argument such that $d^\ast v_0[\G]$ becomes well-defined.
 Recall that the Hadamard parametrix $H$ was constructed as a local fundamental solution to the differential operator $P$.
 After the analytic continuation of the metric, also the differential operator changes accordingly, since we assumed $P$ to be normal.
 Let us denote this by $P_\e$.
 Further we observe that the Hadamard parametrix depends purely on geometric data, thus is constructed with respect to $g^\e$ so that

-The properties of $H_\e$ are sufficient to render the pointwise product well-defined. \begin{prop} Let $g^\e$ be an analytic continuation of the metric given by \eqref{eq:MetricAnaCont} and $\Om\subset M$ be geodesically convex.
+The properties of $H_\e$ are sufficient to render the pointwise product well-defined. \begin{proposition} Let $g^\e$ be an analytic continuation of the metric given by \eqref{eq:MetricAnaCont} and $\Om\subset M$ be geodesically convex.
 Then $u_0^\e[\G] \bydef d^\ast v_0^\e[\G]$ is well-defined and